 Janelle Nichols - Psychologist & Director

-anxiety, panic and specific phobias,
+anxiety, panic, and specific phobias

-depression and grief,
+depression and grief

-trauma, dissociation, and derealisation,
+trauma, dissociation, and derealisation

-gender and sexual identity,
+gender and sexual identity

 COUNSELLING FEES FOR INDIVIDUALS Reduced uninsured private rate: $140-$190.
 Please contact directly to confirm applicable rate.
 Reduced NDIS rate: $232.99 Standard rate: $330 (AAPI recommended rate) Medicare rebate: $98.95

-To make an appointment contact the practice on Phone: 0432 951 133 Email: [email protected]
+To make an appointment text the practice on: Phone: 0432 951 133 Email: [email protected]

 Bethany Smith - Clinical Psychologist